jcryptool/core/readme.md

 This core platform is extended by the crypto plug-ins available in the [JCrypTool Crypto](https://github.com/jcryptool/crypto) repository.

+##Participation
+Every developer is welcome to join the JCrypTool community.
+Have a look at our [wiki](https://github.com/jcryptool/core/wiki) to see how you can join.

+## More Information
 Have a look at our [wiki](https://github.com/jcryptool/core/wiki) for more information, especially the [Getting started as a JCrypTool Developer](https://github.com/jcryptool/core/wiki/Getting-started-as-a-JCrypTool-Developer) page.
 Feel free to ask any question you might have in our [developers group](http://groups.google.com/group/jcryptool-developers).

-JCrypTool downloads are available as [weekly builds](http://www.cryptool.org/en/jct-downloads-en/jct-downloads-weekly-en) (unstable) and as [release builds](http://www.cryptool.org/en/jct-downloads-en/jct-downloads-stable-en) (stable).

 General information on the CrypTool and JCrypTool projects is available in the [CrypTool](http://www.cryptool.org) portal.

+## Downloads
+JCrypTool downloads are available as [weekly builds](http://www.cryptool.org/en/jct-downloads-en/jct-downloads-weekly-en) (unstable, build automatically every Saturday based on the **develop** branch) and as [release builds](http://www.cryptool.org/en/jct-downloads-en/jct-downloads-stable-en) (stable).

 ##Meta
 [![Build Status](https://travis-ci.org/jcryptool/core.svg)](https://travis-ci.org/jcryptool/core)